State-mandated PFML

 Details

-Covered employer: All private sector employers with one or more employees in the state of Washington.
+Covered employer: All public and private employers with one (1) or more employees in the state of Washington.

-Employee eligibility requirements: Must have worked for at least 820 hours, during the qualifying period for one or more employers in Washington.
-Employees are eligible for benefit payments under an approved voluntary plan once they have worked 820 hours in the qualifying period and 340 hours for that employer.
-Employees who are not yet eligible for coverage under an approved voluntary plan are eligible for benefits under the state plan if they have worked 820 hours in the qualifying period.
+Employee eligibility requirements: Employees must have worked for at least 820 hours, during the qualifying period for one or more employers in Washington.
 If an employee was covered under a voluntary plan by their previous employer, they are immediately eligible for their new employer’s voluntary plan.

 Private Plan option: Employers can apply for a private plan exemption for either paid family leave, paid medical leave, or both if their plan provides benefits that are greater than or equal to the benefits provided by the state PFML program.
 The state must approve all voluntary plans.
 A plan’s effective date will be the first day of the quarter following state approval.